TsoupTsoup/8-tap-FIR-FiIter/README.md

 # 8-tap-FIR-FiIter

-An implementation based on the architecture seen below:
+An implementation based on the architecture seen below (N=8,L=32):

 <img width="1136" height="527" alt="Screenshot 2026-03-24 183708" src="https://github.com/user-attachments/assets/e5c09649-a6e8-4a65-86e3-2c6bd744e6e3" />

-The code for each block of the filter, along with the final design, can be found in the corresponsing files.
+The code for each block of the filter, along with the final design and its testbench, can be found in the corresponsing files.

 Multiplier Accumulator Unit (MAC):